mohanmca/MohanLearningGround/src/main/md/Tools/bazel.md

 2. @label, @label can be searched within the code space
    1. @label//path/to/package:target_name
 3. // -- root of the workspace
-4. : -- root of the package
+4. : -- root of the package, (check inside the build file)
 5. / -- root of the directory
 6. bazel query "deps(//path/to/package:target_name)"
 7. "@maven//:jar" is a special label that refers to the maven_jar rule in the maven repository.